 Reaching Functional Zero does not mean there will be no one sleeping on the streets.
 In some circumstances, people may see sleeping rough as the least worst option available to them.
 Functional Zero also does not mean that there will not be will not be people on the streets who are hungry or unwell.

-We believe that by applying the functional zero approach we can end street homelessness in the Adelaide CBD.
+The Adelaide Zero Project believes that by applying the Functional Zero approach, we can end street homelessness in the Adelaide CBD.

 Homelessness is not the problem.